You may have heard that the success of your website starts with web design. And that’s true.

 Unfortunately, web design in practice is not as simple as it sounds in a one-line slogan.
 It’s a complex process that takes many steps, like constructing a building.
 And that’s bad news if you don’t know the first thing about how to design a website.

 But here’s the good news.
-We’re about to teach you the website design best practices that you need to know.
+We’re about to teach you the website design best practices and tips that you need to know.

 With this guide, you’ll learn how to optimize site navigation, loading time, image use, and other important design aspects.
 Read on to discover more.